redolution/gekkoboot/README.md

 ## Troubleshooting

 iplboot displays useful diagnostic messages as it attempts to load the selected DOL.
 But it's so fast you may not have time to read or even see them.
 If you hold the down direction on the D-Pad, the messages will remain on screen until you let go.

+When choosing a shortcut button, beware that some software checks for buttons held at boot to alter certain behaviors.
+If your software behaves differently when booted through iplboot, ensure the assigned shortcut button is not used in this way.
+For example, it is not recommended to assign Swiss to the B button as holding B causes Swiss to disable the DVD drive.

 ## Compiling